RBI proposes to set up new entity for retail payment systems, invites comments

-The Reserve Bank of India (RBI) has proposed to setting up of a new pan-India umbrella entity (NUE) for retail payment systems, which will be responsible for setting up, managing and operating new payment systems, especially in the retail space, including ATMs, White Label PoS, Aadhaar based payments and remittance services.
+The Reserve Bank of India (RBI) has proposed setting up of a new pan-India umbrella entity (NUE) for retail payment systems, which will be responsible for setting up, managing and operating new payment systems, especially in the retail space, including ATMs, White Label PoS, Aadhaar based payments and remittance services.
 RBI has floated a framework for establishing the new entity, and has invited comments on the draft framework by February 25, 2020.

 The new entity, will also also have to develop new payment methods, standards and technologies, and monitor related issues in India and internationally.
 It will have to operate clearing and settlement systems and manage risks such as settlement credit, the central bank said.
 The proposed entity can either be a for profit company or a non-profit organisation, RBI said.